 - Cotton balls (You guessed it, free at CVS after coupons.
 The bags are generally $3 for 300, so if you have to buy a bag, you're not breaking the bank)

-- Organza bag (This one came from eFavorMart, but you might have some lying around from other gifts.
+- Organza bag (You might have some lying around from other gifts.
 I've ordered items before and they've come in these small organza bags.
-I always save them because you never know when you might use them)
+I always save them because you never know when you might use them.)

-- Body lotion that was free at Bath & Body Works (They do free promos all the time.)
+- Body lotion (that was free at Bath & Body Works; they used to do free promos all the time, but haven't lately.)

 What You'll Do: